torsday/notebook/GLOSSARY.md

 An interaction diagram that shows how processes operate with one another and in what order.

+## Serialization

+Serialization is the process of turning an object in memory into a stream of bytes so you can do stuff like store it on disk or send it over the network.
+Deserialization is the reverse process: turning a stream of bytes into an object in memory.

 ## Service

 A Service in Domain Driven Design is simply a stateless object that performs an action.